Brain Activity Analysis, Modeling & Behavior Study

 Current Open Positions

-Open positions for postdoctoral fellows and PhD students are available in the following areas:
+Open positions for PhD students are available in the following areas: theoretical/computational neuroscience,

 mathematics, physics, computer science, or related fields.